Subscribe

 Interestingly, that’s the same article as the one I mean, but NOT the same writer.
 I found it with an author creditted at a different website, the man clearly claiming to have authored it.
 But the blurb I quoted I saw somewhere else (not the link you just posted).
 It must have been limyaael, then; thanks Holly, saved me having to painstakingly reread all your articles (not that I don’t generally do that, but you know…)

-kalbzayn
+4. kalbzayn Avatar

 I remember that article, too and just did a quick Google search and the only place link I found was this: